redbadger/awesome-badger/chriswhealy/toStringOrNotToString/README.md

 ## Why is `toString` the Question?

-Let's say you have created some custom object and you know that at some point, you will need that obejct represented as a string.
+Let's say you have created some custom object and you know that at some point, you will need the string representation of that object.

 Ok, fine.
 Let's give the object an explicit `toString` function: